 The curriculum is based on the most recent Description of Resident Practice in Orthopaedic Physical Therapy from the American Board of Physical Therapy Residency and Fellowship Education.

 The 12-month program begins in September of each year.
 The program will consist of three four-month rotations.
 One resident will be selected per year, and the resident will rotate through the following areas in outpatient orthopedics:

 Orthopedic Rehabilitation Center – The resident will develop advanced knowledge, skills and clinical expertise in outpatient orthopedic physical therapy (pre- and post-operative care).
 The resident will work collaboratively with the multi-disciplinary team to help restore hope and freedom to people with diverse orthopedic conditions.
 Members of the multi-disciplinary team include physicians and physician assistants from River Valley Orthopedics, and occupational therapists whose specialties range from work conditioning to hand therapy.
 The team also includes physical therapists with OSC and McKenzie MDT credentials.

-The Pain Center – This multidisciplinary program is designed to take a rehabilitation approach to treating patients with chronic pain and headaches.
+The Pain Rehabilitation Program – This multidisciplinary program is designed to take a rehabilitation approach to treating patients with chronic pain and headaches.
 Under the guidance of a clinical mentor, the resident will gain experience and develop skills that empower patients to reduce their pain and manage their symptoms, allowing them to return to functional and enjoyable lives.
-The Pain Center staff uses a team-based approach that includes physical therapy, occupational therapy, physicians and physician assistants, and psychologists who specialize in treating chronic pain issues.
+The Pain Rehabilitation Program staff uses a team-based approach that includes physical therapy, occupational therapy, physicians and physician assistants, and psychologists who specialize in treating chronic pain issues.